jeremyelkayam/MKS22X-Final-Project/README.md

 ### Changelog
 (Remember to update this every time you make changes... otherwise, face the wrath of the brutish taskmaster Mr. K!!)
+#### 6/3
+- Everyone went to jprom & didn't do anything school-related
 #### 6/2
 - Jeremy: Added ability to load sheet from csv file
 #### 6/1